VladPodilnyk/network-prog/README.md

 ### Build project

-Use make to build server and client.
-These examples below shows different variant of usage Makefile.
+Use `make` to build server and client.
+Available options are listed below.
 ```
 $ make            # buld all
 $ make server     # build server